alelodato/sapore-di-mare/README.md

 ##### View
 The below views were created to filter data.

-###### index
-As the only role of the index was to render the front page content no complex programming was required.

 ##### ReservationList
 This renders a list of reservations already created.
 Note that reservations not made by the user are filtered out by the template not the view.
 This has no impact on the performance of a small app, but could impact performance of a larger app.
-It is a point of consideration for future phases of  development and has been added as a user story to the kanban board.
+It is a point of consideration for future phases of  development.

 ##### check_time
 This function compares the time and date of a reservation against the datetime module to check if a reservation is in the past.
 Note that the project has been left with the default time zone settings of UTC unchanged and the function derives its time from the server running the application using the datetime.now() method.